dialogic-godot/documentation/Documentation/auto-skip.md

 ## Scripting Auto-Skip

-All Auto-Skip settings are variables on the `AutoSkip` class.
+All Auto-Skip settings are variables on the `DialogicAutoSkip` class.
 This class can be accessed via `Dialogic.Text.auto_skip`.

 First, imagine you want to add an Auto-Skip button to your game.
 You can use the following code to toggle the feature on and off: